Tasoskz/Projects/MSs Projects/Active Mixer/README.md

 -Conversion gain : bigger than 1dB
 -IIP3 : bigger than -10dBm

-The output power specification has not been met for 1.5dB.

 An analytical overview of the optimization procedure and a bonus explanation of how we could further increase the suppresion is described in the relevant reports.
+Lastly, the ADS files can be found [here](https://drive.google.com/file/d/14NBcFZ1dJ32I8hJCQpXSYQfCNUBDQCa8/view?usp=sharing)